 - Name: Indicates the name of the generic diagram. - Id: Provides a unique identifier for the generic diagram.
 The Id cannot be modified. - Type: Indicates the type of artifact. - Width: Indicates the width of the generic diagram, measured in pixels.
-The maximum size is 7000 pixels.

-- Height: Indicates the height of the generic diagram, measured in pixels.
+The maximum size is 7000 pixels. - Height: Indicates the height of the generic diagram, measured in pixels.
 The maximum size is 7000 pixels. - Description: Provides a description of the generic diagram.

-Your instance administrator can configure standard properties for each standard artifact type.
+In addition to the default system properties, your project administrator can configure custom properties for each artifact type.